Understanding Art Therapy

-Art Therapy (according to the American Art Therapy Association) is a mental health profession that uses the creative process of art making to improve and enhance the physical, mental, and emotional well-being of individuals of all ages.
-It is based on the belief that the creative process involved in artistic self-expression helps people to resolve conflicts and problems, develop interpersonal skills, manage behavior, reduce stress, increase self-esteem, self-awareness, and achieve insight.
+Art therapy (according to the American Art Therapy Association) is a mental health profession that uses the creative process of art making to improve and enhance the physical, mental and emotional well-being of individuals of all ages.
+It is based on the belief that the creative process involved in artistic self-expression helps people to resolve conflicts and problems, develop interpersonal skills, manage behavior, reduce stress, increase self-esteem and self-awareness, and achieve insight.

-Art therapists are master’s-level professionals, who hold a degree in art therapy.
-Educational requirements include art therapy theory, counseling, psychotherapy, ethics, assessment and evaluation, individual, group, and family techniques, human and creative development, multicultural issues, research methods and practicum experiences in clinical, community, and/or other settings.
-Art therapists are skilled in the application of a variety of art modalities (drawing, painting, sculpture, and other media) and are able to adapt to many abilities for assessment and treatment.
+Art therapists are skilled in the application of a variety of art modalities (drawing, painting, sculpting and other media) and are able to adapt to many different abilities for assessment and treatment.

 What We Do

-Art therapists at Children’s National Health System work as part of a collaborative, multi-disciplinary team to help individuals cope with the hospital experience.
-Through individual sessions or groups, art therapy offers supportive and developmentally appropriate opportunities for self–expression, exploration of feelings about illness and hospitalization, and opportunities for normalization and fun.
+Art therapists at Children’s National Hospital work as part of a collaborative, multidisciplinary team to help individuals cope with the hospital experience.
 Art therapy is available to both children and their families.

-Children’s offers a rich, multidisciplinary setting for those interested in strengthening clinical skills and growing as art therapists.
-Graduate internships are available to students actively enrolled in the George Washington University Art Therapy Graduate Program; we do not accept undergraduate applicants for internships.
-To be considered for an internship, one must:
+Children’s National offers a rich, multidisciplinary setting for those interested in strengthening clinical skills and growing as art therapists.
+Graduate internships are available to students actively enrolled in The George Washington University Art Therapy Graduate Program.
+We do not accept undergraduate applicants for internships.
+To be considered for an internship, one must do the following:

 - Provide a resume

 - Attend an interview